gowrishankarnath/Principles-of-Economics-Syllabus/README.md

 # Principles of Economics Syllabus
-Syllabus for Principles of Economics course (18CS644) as Prescribed for the Department of Computer Science and Engineering at Dr.Ambedkar Institute of Technology, Bengaluru.
+Syllabus for the **"Principles of Economics course (18CS644)"** as Prescribed for the Department of Computer Science and Engineering at Dr.Ambedkar Institute of Technology, Bengaluru.